-Art photographs by Bill Swartwout Photography with product fulfillment by Fine Art America/Pixels.
+Art photographs by Bill Swartwout Photography.
+Product fulfillment by Fine Art America/Pixels.

 Old Otterbein United Methodist Church in Baltimore, Maryland, is the oldest continuously operating sanctuary in the city.
 Located among the modern buildings of the Inner Harbor it retains the appeal of a country church in appearance and in its friendly congregation.